Human trafficking in Serbia: Protection (2008)

-Prevention
+Prevention (2008)

 The Government of Serbia demonstrated mixed efforts in its prevention activities in 2007.
 The government has yet to begin implementation of its December 2006 National Strategy to Combat Trafficking in Persons.
 Furthermore, the government’s anti-trafficking team charged with leading Serbia’s anti-trafficking efforts met only once during the year.
 However, the government increased its educational prevention programs during the year, and in 2007, launched a fund-raising drive for the Agency for Coordination.
 It also sponsored a month of anti-trafficking programs on national television during October 2007.
 Although the government finalized scripts for a project to which it earmarked $100,000 for a 13-episode television series entitled “Modern Slavery,” NGOs expressed concerns about the series being completed.
 The government did not conduct any awareness campaigns aimed to reduce demand for commercial sex acts.

 Although the government expanded its training program, with the help of U.N.
 Trafficking expert Dr. Gilly McKenzie, to educate law enforcement how to identify victims, concerns remained about victims sometimes not correctly identified and punished as a result of being trafficked.